 Barnesville is proud to be one of only four independent private schools in Montgomery County certified as a Maryland Green School by the Maryland Association for Environmental and Outdoor Education (MAEOE).
 To receive this distinction, Barnesville demonstrated achievement in three areas – curriculum and instruction, community partnerships, and best management practices.

 Since receiving our certification in 2011 and the recertification in 2015, we have continued to adhere to the letter and law of what it means to be a Green School by weaving environmental education into our curriculum, cultivating green spaces for learning, seeking and maintaining community partnerships with local environmental organizations, and following best management practices for recycling and energy conservation.

 The School’s administration and faculty continue to build a curriculum that develops students as good stewards of the environment.
 The children enjoy learning in the outdoor classroom, getting dirty in the raised bed garden, and exploring on School grounds.
 There are many ways for children to discover life and connect with nature:

 - Barnesville has a school-wide partnership with Black Hill Regional Park to enhance outdoor and environmental education across our curriculum.
-Every month, one grade takes a field trip to Black Hill, and naturalists from the Park visit Barnesville to share their expertise with students.
-Park naturalists are also advising the school on its multi-year bird study for the School’s Field Guide that documents campus wildlife.
+Every month, Park naturalists visit our campus to share their expertise with students in conjunction with class field trips to Black Hill.
 You can read more on our blog.

 - Barnesville participates in the GREEN CUP CHALLENGE sponsored by Green Schools Initiative each January and February.
 A Green Cup Committee of middle school students leads the entire student body through an energy reduction challenge.
 Tips are given during Morning Meeting about ways to reduce energy consumption and students monitor overall usage by reading the electricity meters each week.
 Percentage of reduction is calculated and shared with the School.